 With two internal pockets including a goggle pocket, there’s plenty of storage with the three external pockets.
 I also love the powder skirt in the jacket.

 Just like the gaiters on your snow pants, powder skirts help keep snow out when you take a digger and don’t want snow down your pants.
 The NFZ definitely deserves to be on the list for the best Men’s snowboarding jackets.

-Women’s model: The North Face NFZ Insulated Jacket Women’s
+Women’s Model: The North Face NFZ Insulated Jacket Women’s

 - What is Layering?